HiroTex/OSD-XMB/README.md

     -	`OSDXMB.ELF`
     - 	`main.js`
     - 	`athena.ini`
 -	Then you can place the rest of the Assets (Folders CFG,ART,XMB,etc) on a directory called "OSDXMB" on your preferred device.
   - The following devices are currently supported and will be scanned to look for the App's assets:
-  	- 	mass?:/OSDXMB/ (USB and/or MX4SIO)
+  	- 	mass?:/OSDXMB/ (any "mass" device, like USB, MX4SIO or exFat HDD)
    	- 	mmce?:/OSDXMB/
     - 	hdd:__common:/OSDXMB/
     - 	Path where OSDXMB.ELF was launched from.